GregoryAlbouy/goshrink/README.md

 <!-- Message queue docker set up here -->

-The static file server expects to store and serve images from `./storage`.
+The storage server expects to store and serve images from `./storage`.
 You must create this folder, from the root run:

 ```sh
 mkdir storage